-Beliefs concerning sexual health problems and treatment seeking among men in an Indian slum community
+Beliefs concerning sexual health problems and treatment seeking among men in an Indian slum community (HTML)

 Verma,Ravi K.; Sharma,Sumitra; Singh,Rajendar; Rangaiyan,Gurumurthy; Pelto,Pertti J.